arjuuuuunnnnn/Orchestry/docs/user-guide/configuration.md

 # Configuration Guide

-Complete guide to configuring AutoServe for different environments and use cases.
+Complete guide to configuring Orchestry for different environments and use cases.

 ## Configuration Overview

-AutoServe can be configured through multiple methods:
+Orchestry can be configured through multiple methods:

 1. **Environment Variables** - Runtime configuration
 2. **Configuration Files** - Structured configuration